 program with the awarding of a Graduate Teaching Assistantship (GTA).
 These

-service, etc.).
-A third year may be awarded on a semester-by-semester basis,
+GTA for a second year.
+A third year may be awarded on a semester-by-semester

-As a TA, you will be leading laboratory sections in one of our introductory
+As a GTA, you will be leading laboratory sections in one of our introductory

 courses (typically General Biology I, II and Principles of Biology, but